-Source: Sauti za Wananchi Mobile Phone Survey, Round 10 (August 2016); Twaweza

-Fact 7: Child marriage is the main cause of early childbirth Estimates by the World Bank suggest that two out of three children (65%) born to mothers under 18 years old were the result of child marriage, and that the same number (65%) of women giving birth before the age of 18 were the result of child marriage.
+Source: Sauti za Wananchi Mobile Phone Survey, Round 10 (August 2016); Twaweza Fact 7: Child marriage is the main cause of early childbirth Estimates by the World Bank suggest that two out of three children (65%) born to mothers under 18 years old were the result of child marriage, and that the same number (65%) of women giving birth before the age of 18 were the result of child marriage.
+Mothers having a child before 18 Children born of mothers under 18

 Source: World Bank Tanzania Economic Update Jan 2019 Fact 8: Women who married as a child have more children and at a younger age than those who married when older On average, women who married as a child have three children, and have their first at 17 years old, while those who married later have three, starting at the age of 22.
 58% of those who married as a child gave birth before 18, compared to 10% of those who married at 20 or above.
+Early marriage and early child-bearing